- 1. What Is Kanban? The Ultimate Guide to Kanban Methodology

 Where does Kanban come from?

 Kanban originated in the late 1940s in Japan.
-Toyota was looking for a way to improve their engineering and production processes.
-Company leadership noticed that grocery stores used a “pull” method of production, where they stocked based on expected customer demand to avoid having too many products on the shelf.
+Toyota was looking for a way to improve its engineering and production processes.
+One of its engineers, Taiichi Ohno, noticed that grocery stores used a “pull” method of production, stocking items based on expected customer demand to avoid having too many products on the shelf.

 “Kanban” is a Japanese word that roughly translates to “card you can see.”
 Toyota used physical cards to signal separate steps in their manufacturing process.
 These cards enabled team members to easily see what was completed and what still needed to be done.